 Use of Cloth Face Coverings Requirement

-As of May 1, Illinois residents are required to wear a face-covering or a mask when in a public place where they can’t maintain a six-foot social distance.
-Face-coverings are required in public indoor spaces, such as stores.
-This new requirement applies to all individuals over the age of two who are able to medically tolerate a face-covering or a mask.
+As of August 23, 2021, Cook County residents are required to wear a face-covering or a mask when in public indoor settings.
+This requirement applies to all individuals over the age of two who are able to medically tolerate a face-covering or a mask.
 Please click here for more information on using cloth face coverings.